 When you export a video from editing software, you are compressing the video and audio information to a manageable amount of data, and writing a self-contained video file.
 To write that video file, you need to select something known as a codec, which defines how the information your video file contains will be presented and read by different players and applications.

 There are many, many video codecs available in this day and age, yet H.264 has become popular in the last few years, and for good reason.
 It compresses video to very small file sizes while retaining high image quality, making it an excellent choice for streaming video online.

 4. How to Pick a Frame Rate

-Higher frame rates are becoming more and more common, although those looking to achieve a specific cinematic look or feel for their video may choose a lower frame rate for stylistic purposes.
-Common frame rates are 24 fps, 25 fps, and 29.997 fps (also referred to 30 fps).
-For recording video, frame rates as high as 240 fps or more are becoming popular since they allow for slow motion.
+Higher frame rates are becoming more and more common as technology advances.
+Those looking to achieve a specific cinematic look or feel for their video may choose a lower frame rate for stylistic purposes.
+Common frame rates are 24 fps, 25 fps, 29.997 fps (also referred to 30 fps), and 60 fps.
+Frame rates as high as 240 fps or more are increasingly popular since they allow for slow motion.

 Whichever frame rate you select, try to avoid variable frame rates when exporting.
 This particular setting is known to cause video and audio playback to become out of sync, as well as other issues.